tangollama/cis411_lab0/labreports/LAB_INSTRUCTIONS.md

 2. Switch to the master branch ```git checkout master```.
 3. Merge the changes from your feature branch ```git merge labreport```.
 4. **Add the output of your git commit log** from master to your lab report ```git log  --oneline```.
+5. Validate that your CircleCI build is running doing so successfully, by grabbing a screenshot of the _Jobs_ log in CircleCI and including it in your report.

 # Step X: Submitting your work through a Pull Request